B Basic Statistical Concepts

 Boxplot of birth lengths.

-The box in a box plot represents the interquartile range (IQR), while the line inside the box indicates the median.
+The box in a boxplot represents the interquartile range (IQR), while the line inside the box indicates the median.
 The whiskers extend from either end of the box to the smallest and largest values that lie within 1.5 times the IQR from the quartiles.
-Any dots beyond the whiskers represent more extreme values – often referred to as outliers, though there is often nothing truly outlandish about them.
+Dots beyond the whiskers represent more extreme values – often referred to as outliers, though there is often nothing truly outlandish about them.

 B.4 Theoretical distributions